Benunc/better-click-to-tweet/readme.txt

 **To install the plugin manually in WordPress:**

-1. Login as Admin on your WordPress blog.
+1. Log in as an administrator.
-2. Click on the "Plugins" tab in the left menu.
+2. Navigate to the "Plugins" tab in the left menu.
 3. Select "Add New."
-4. Click on "Upload" at the top of the page.
+4. Select "Upload" at the top of the page.
 5. Select the 'better-click-to-tweet.zip' on your computer, and upload.
 Activate the plugin once it is uploaded.

 **To install the plugin manually with FTP:**

 1. Unzip the 'better-click-to-tweet.zip' file.
 Upload that folder to the '/wp-content/plugins/' directory.
-2. Login to your WordPress dashboard and activate the plugin through the "Plugins" tab in the left menu.
+2. Log in to your WordPress dashboard and activate the plugin through the "Plugins" tab in the left menu.

 == Frequently Asked Questions ==